walitemuri/FastAPI-Blog/README.md

 #### Request Body (Required)

-title (string).     : Title of the new post you wish to create. content (string)    : Content of new post. published (boolean) : Visible or archived post
+* title (string)      : Title of the new post you wish to create.
+* content (string)    : Content of new post.
+* published (boolean) : Visible or archived post

 ```JSON
 {